 Do I Need a JR Pass & Is the JR Pass Worth It?

-Once you have a rough idea of which prefectures and cities you want to visit during your next Japan trip, it is time to figure out if you need a JR Pass because not all itinerary needs one.
+Once you have a rough idea of which prefectures and cities you want to visit during your next Japan trip, it is time to determine if you need a JR Pass, as not all itineraries require one.

 Planning Your Next Japan Trip?

-Japan, where traditions, culture, and history meet with the most advanced technology and modern conveniences, also has the most picturesque landscapes!
-It is no wonder why Japan has been voted one of the most popular tourist destinations in the world!
+Japan, where traditions, culture, and history intersect with the most advanced technology and modern conveniences, also boasts some of the most picturesque landscapes.
+It is no wonder that Japan has been voted one of the most popular tourist destinations in the world!

 So if you are planning to travel to this beautiful country, refer to our article, Plan Your Next Japan Trip – When and Where to Start, for some helpful information, advice, and tips to keep in mind when planning your visit.